MIDIfactory/AlphaFastPPi/README.md

-# AlphaFastDown
+# AlphaFastPPi

-AlphaFastDown is a Python package designed to streamline large-scale protein-protein interaction analysis using AlphaFold-Multimer.
-For each protein combination tested, AlphaFastDown will return a single model.
+AlphaFastPPi is a Python package designed to streamline large-scale protein-protein interaction analysis using AlphaFold-Multimer.
+For each protein combination tested, AlphaFastPPi will return a single model.

 ## Requirments
-- AlphaFastDown requires the Alphafold databases.
+- AlphaFastPPi requires the Alphafold databases.
 If you are using an HPC system (or any system where you lack admin privileges), you can access detailed instructions for downloading the Alphafold databases [here](https://github.com/kalininalab/alphafold_non_docker).
 The databases are available in two sizes: full (~ 2.62 TB) and reduced (~ 820 GB)
 ```
 git clone https://github.com/kalininalab/alphafold_non_docker